AetherOrganization/AetherEngine/README.md

 The `master` branch is reserved for finished release versions.
 The `pre-build` branch is reserved as a "development" branch, in which finished branches merge into.
-Before merging into `pre-build`, you should preferably consult the team.
-Before merging into master you should DEFINITELY consult the team.
+For merging into `pre-build` or `master`, you should submit a pull request of your branch.

 ## Code Conventions
 ### <ins>Namespaces